andyedinborough/andy.edinborough.org/src/pages/resume.md

 - Launched the company's internet-based lending product enabling customers to login, manage their accounts, and open new loans.

-### Marketing Engineer Premier Pneumatics, 2005-2008
+### Marketing Engineer, Premier Pneumatics, 2005-2008

 - Developed software to automate the sizing process of pneumatic equipment, generate product manuals, and catalogs.